tkoso/tkoso.github.io/list_of_openings.md

 [(...) for more info click here!](baltic-defense/)

 ## [Belgrade Gambit](https://www.thechesswebsite.com/belgrade-gambit/)
-Description unavailable
+The Belgrade Gambit is an aggressive line that derives from the Scotch Four Knights Game:

+1. e4 e5
+2. Nf3 Nc6
+3. Nc3 Nf6
+4. d4 exd4
+5. Nd5

 [(...) for more info click here!](belgrade-gambit/)

 ## [Benoni Defense](https://www.thechesswebsite.com/benoni-defense/)
-The Benoni Defense is a very aggressive line that black can play to counter the very common open by white d4.
-While many defenses against the queen pawn opening are closed and drawish, the Benoni Defense gives black many opportunities to not only equalize the position, but also to gain an advantage and play for the win.

-1. d4 Nf6
-2. c4 c5
-3. d5
+Description unavailable

 [(...) for more info click here!](benoni-defense/)